GregMurray30/MMX/README.md

 # MMX
 ## Abstract

 We introduce MMX (Media Mix Modeling with Latent Extensions), a fully Bayesian framework for marketing attribution that reconciles aggregate revenue signals with privacy-constrained fingerprinting data like SKAN.
-MMX captures latent monetization dynamics, seasonal effects, and channel-level biases, allowing for simultaneous inference of organic and paid revenue components.
+MMX captures latent monetization dynamics, long run drifts, seasonal effects, and channel-level biases, allowing for simultaneous inference of organic and paid revenue components.
 By accounting for structural halo and cannibalization effects and aligning attribution with inferred monetization state, MMX improves interpretability and robustness in scenarios where last-touch methods fail.

 Through over 100 realistic simulations, MMX consistently outperforms SKAN-derived response curves in attribution accuracy, especially for low-spend or bias-prone channels, while maintaining a "do-no-harm" property when identifiability is limited.
 We extend MMX into a Spend Decision Framework, which estimates the probability of profitability at each spend scale by sampling from the model's posterior.
 This enables channel-specific media planning based not on point estimates, but on the conditional likelihood of positive return.